onetads/woocommerce-script/readme.txt

 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Rapid integration of Woocommerce with Retail Media Network in Onet Ads.
+Instant integration of WooCommerce with Retail Media Network in Onet Ads.
+Use this plugin to quickly and intuitively implement our advertising formats in your store.

 == Requirements ==